DouglasTucker/BSUTour/ST_resources copy/Grammer Subsets/Subset06.md

-#  Expected Interpreter Grammar Structure
+#  Interpreter Grammar Structure
-## "Not case sensitive"
+## Subset06
+### Expanded grammer to use negative values, NOT, and If statements

 #### PROGRAM
 <pre>